sglux/iot-sglux-com-example-1/README.md

 ### Requirements

-* **_In any case it is required_** to edit the username and password constants in [tb_credentials.py](tb_credentials.py) to hold valid login credentials of a thingsboard tenant admin user, e.g. a user that is entitled to access the [Thingsboard API](https://thingsboard.io/docs/api/).
+* **_In any case it is required_** to create a copy of [tb_credentials.py](tb_credentials.py) to a file `my_tb_credentials.py` and fill in valid login credentials of a thingsboard tenant admin user, e.g. a user that is entitled to access the [Thingsboard API](https://thingsboard.io/docs/api/).
-* You may need to change the `tb_server_url` constant in [tb_server_defs.py](tb_server_defs.py) in order to use another thingsboard instance.
-It does not matter if thingsboard comes as PaaS or self deployed, dockerized, Personal or Community Edition.
+* **_In any case it is required_** to create a copy of [tb_server_defs.py](tb_server_defs.py) to `my_tb_server_defs.py` and enter the correct IP-address or full domain name of your thingsboard instance.
+It does not matter if thingsboard comes as PaaS or is self deployed, dockerized, Personal or Community Edition.
+In case you have an account on sglux's thingsboard instance, the server URL is `https://iot.sglux.com`.
-* The following python packages must be installed via pip: `requests, datetime, pprint, dateutils, prettyTable`.
-It is recommended to use `python -m pip install requests`  and so forth.
+* The required python packages are listed in the `requirements.txt` file and could be installed via pip: `python -m pip install -r requirements.txt`.

 ### What it does

-1) it presents a list of known device types, in out case we are interested in devices of type sg-iot-gen* to choose from.
+1) it presents a list of all known device types, in our case we are interested in devices of type sg-iot-gen.
-2) it presents a list of devices of the selected type to choose from
+2) it presents a list of all devices of the selected type to choose from
-3) it presents a list of avalable timeseries of this device to choose from
+3) it presents a list of all avalable timeseries of that particular device to choose from
-4) it exports the requested data into an CSV file on your desktop, containing all device attributes in the header and the timeseries in the data sections
+4) it exports the requested data into an CSV file on your desktop

 ### Demo output